CadQuery/cadquery/doc/selectors.rst

 Filtering Edges
 ----------------

-Some filter types are not supported for edges.
 The selector usually refers to the **direction** of the edge.

 .. warning::

-    Non-linear edges are not selected for any string selectors except type (%).
+    Non-linear edges are not selected for any string selectors except type (%) and center (>>).
     Non-linear edges are never returned when these filters are applied.

 The axis used in the listing below are for illustration: any axis would work similarly in each case.